vincoss/gnu.licensing/src/Gnu.Licensing.DevResources/Readme.txt

 ## Tasks
-review the database objects, fix warnings shall not return license if not active
+review the database objects, fix warnings shall not return license if not active if there is internet connection connection but activation fails example HTTPS not valid then shows VAL01 which is not right localize string must verify the code keys and keys in the resources

 ## Ef Migration
 add-migration initial -verbose